 According to SAMHSA, 3.7 million Americans abused opioids in 2019.
 These medications have a relaxing effect on the body and are used to relieve pain, but they can also lead people to feel high, increasing the risk of abuse and addiction.
 People can become dependent on prescription opioids when they use them over the long term, meaning they will experience uncomfortable withdrawal symptoms when they stop opioid use.

-Heroin is a highly addictive opioid drug.
+Heroin is a highly addictive and dangerous opiate drug.
 Prescription opioid abuse can lead to heroin abuse for some people, as heroin has effects that are similar to those of prescription opioids.
 Abusing heroin leads to feelings of intense pleasure, and when people become dependent on it, they will experience severe withdrawal symptoms if they quit the drug.
 These symptoms can include diarrhea, vomiting, extreme pain and cold flashes.
 Around 745,000 Americans used heroin in 2019.

 Cocaine is a stimulant drug, meaning it elevates levels of a brain chemical called dopamine, which is highly rewarding.
 Using cocaine can give people bursts of energy, happiness and alertness.
 However, high doses can lead to serious side effects like paranoia, heart problems or violent behavior.
 Over time, people develop a tolerance for cocaine, meaning they will need larger doses to achieve the same pleasurable effects.
 Since cocaine use is so rewarding, people can easily develop an addiction to the drug.
 Around 5.5 million Americans used cocaine in 2019.